Veterans displaced in HVAF fire find Indiana allows landlords to refuse subsidies

 When a renter uses a federal subsidy, the property must get an inspection and meet minimum standards of health and safety.
 If a landlord refuses to accept a voucher, they can avoid basic upkeep of the apartment.

-Emmy Hildebrand, the chief executive officer of HVAF of Indiana, also notes that housing subsidies can come with a stigma.
+Emmy Hildebrand, the chief executive officer of HVAF of Indiana, says housing subsidies can also come with a stigma.
 “There’s a tremendous amount of bias against individuals using a voucher as a form of payment.”

 Of the 48 veterans displaced by the October fire, Hildebrand says, 10 have housing vouchers in hand and another nine are in the process of getting them.
 So nearly half have the resources to pay their rent, but, in Indiana, it’s legal for landlords to deny a renter for using subsidies as payment.